top of page

 edit videos,

-that is seen here for the first time.
+that is seen here for the very first time.

-Those who prefer to work quietly for themselves —
+And those who prefer to work quietly on their own,

 Work may finally be connected again